caelusway/agent-launchpad-infra/docs/use-cases.md

 ## 🎯 Overview

-The AI Agent Launchpad supports a wide variety of use cases for deploying Eliza-based AI agents.
+The Multi-Agent Infrastructure at Scale supports a wide variety of use cases for deploying Eliza-based AI agents.
 Here are real-world examples with complete implementation details and best practices.

 ## 🤖 Discord Trading Bots {#discord-trading}